|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 To participate in the program, the state must develop a plan for administering the CELCP program and setting acquisition priorities.
 The FCMP submitted a draft CELCP plan in 2006, describing how Florida's CELCP program supplements and coordinates with the state's Florida Forever land acquisition program.
 In November 2008, Florida became the 5th state to have its CELCP plan formally approved by OCRM.

-More information on CELCP is available through the Office of Ocean and Coastal Resource Management.
+More information on CELCP is available through the Office for Coastal Management.

 CELCP Applications Submitted by the FCMP